First comes love, then comes marriage, then comes a whole lot financial planning to prepare for that baby in a baby carriage.

 50/Aim to keep your fixed-living expenses at no more than 50% of your take-home (this is after taxes and tax-deferred contributions)

 30/Spend no more than 30% of your net income on variable expenses like travel (including gas), dinners out, golf, etc.

 3. YOU CAN STAND UNDER MY UMBRELLA

 We consider the Rainy Day fund critical for any couple.
 We all know #@$T happens.
 It’s easier to get through the tough times together if money doesn’t add to the stress of the situation.
 We’ve covered in previous articles how much you should set aside (usually 3 months of your fixed living expenses) but regardless of the amount, set up this account and don’t touch it until you absolutely need to.

 4. MONEY ON MY MIND

-We never like to think about insurance until we actually need it.
-We urge you to think about ways to protect your money.
-Begin discussing insurance together: renters/homeowners insurance, auto insurance, life insurance, etc. Estimate the amount you need, compare coverage.
+At Stash, we don't believe in insurance for the sake of insurance - there really has to be a need for it (someone is dependent on your income, you have a mortgage, etc).
+Even if you don't need it yet, it's a good idea to begin discussing it so you'll have an idea of what you may need: renters/homeowners insurance, auto insurance, life insurance, etc. Estimate the amount you need, compare coverage.
 Don’t be afraid to ask an expert to help you answer some of these questions.
 A good plan begins with a protection strategy conversation because it's cheapest when you don't need it (and the sooner the better).
 Unfortunately, those companies bank on the fact that you don't have a plan - that's when they make their money.
 Right now, the odds are still in your favor and you are a low risk to them so you can buy your coverage cheap(er).

 5. DO YOU LIKE PIÑA COLADAS?